cgund98/cloud-render/README.md

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Amazon AWS](https://img.shields.io/badge/Amazon_AWS-232F3E?style=for-the-badge&logo=amazon-aws&logoColor=white)

 Are you stuck working on a potato PC?
-Unsuccessfully trying to use your workstation for other tasks while you render?
+Want to use your workstation for other tasks while you render?
 Or maybe you just want to render overnight without falling asleep to coil whine.

-If any of those problems hit home, you may want to try processing your renders on **your own private render farm**!
+If any of those problems seem familiar, you may want to try processing your renders on **your own private render farm**!

-Cloud Render is a **free** add-on for blender that will enable you to easily deploy a render farm and run your rendering workloads in the cloud (AWS).
+Cloud Render is a **free** add-on for blender that enables you to easily deploy a render farm and run your rendering workloads in the cloud (AWS).

 ### Features
 * Render multiple blend files in parallel.